-- Supply-side variables are often measured data (e.g. production and import quantities), while most utilization-side variables are imputed or estimated (e.g. loss, feed) resulting most often in an unbalanced equation - In the rare cases where all supply and demand variables are measured independently, it is not likely that the point estimates alone would lead to a precisely-balanced supply and utilization equation. - This can be due to discrepancies in: - data sources - data collection and compilation methods - reference periods and measurement errors occurring at any if these stages
+- Supply-side variables are often measured data (e.g. production and import quantities), while most utilization-side variables are imputed or estimated (e.g. loss, feed) resulting most often in an unbalanced equation - In the rare cases where all supply and demand variables are measured independently, it is not likely that the point estimates alone would lead to a precisely-balanced supply and utilization equation. - This can be due to discrepancies in: - o data sources - o data collection and compilation methods - o reference periods and measurement errors occurring at any if these stages